Leonel Núñez: Bursaspor

 On 1 August 2010 he signed with Turkish champions Bursaspor on a 2+1 one-year deal for an undisclosed fee.

 Johor Darul Takzim

-He made his debut against Selangor FA by replacing Nurul Azwan Roya when Johor Darul Takzim trailed by 1-0 in the second leg of Malaysia FA Cup quarter-final and subsequently helped Johor DT by scoring 2 goals to complete the comeback to bring the match to a penalty shootout.
-He was one of the penalty kickers and succeeded, which brought Johor DT to the Malaysia FA Cup semi-final against Pahang FA with a 4-2 win against Selangor FA through the penalty shootout.
-His third goal for Johor Darul Takzim was scored when Johor Darul Takzim won against Pahang 1-0 in a subsequent league match.
+He made his debut against Selangor FA by replacing Nurul Azwan Roya when Johor Darul Takzim trailed by 1–0 in the second leg of Malaysia FA Cup quarter-final and subsequently helped Johor DT by scoring 2 goals to complete the comeback to bring the match to a penalty shootout.
+He was one of the penalty kickers and succeeded, which brought Johor DT to the Malaysia FA Cup semi-final against Pahang FA with a 4–2 win against Selangor FA through the penalty shootout.
+His third goal for Johor Darul Takzim was scored when Johor Darul Takzim won against Pahang 1–0 in a subsequent league match.

-OFI Crete
+OFI

-On 12 February 2014 he signed a contract with OFI Crete.
+On 12 February 2014 he signed a contract with OFI.

 PS TNI

 On 1 March 2017.
 Núñez signed a contract with PS TNI.
 And he has made 5 score for the club.